sunfounder/ai-explorer-lab-kit/docs/source/install_setup_os/what_do_we_need.rst

 The Raspberry Pi is a low cost, credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
-It is a capable little device that enables people of all ages to explore computing, and to learn how to program in languages like Scratch and Python.
+It is a capable little device that enables people of all ages to explore computing, and to learn how to program in languages like Python.

 .. image:: img/compitable_pi.jpg
    :align: center

+In this kit, we use Raspberry Pi Zero for learning, but you can also use other Raspberry Pis (such as Pi 5) to carry out these projects.

 **Power Adapter**

-To connect to a power socket, the Raspberry Pi has a micro USB port (the same found on many mobile phones).
-You will need a power supply which provides at least 2.5 amps.
+The Fusion HAT is equipped with a battery, but you still need to prepare a Type-C charger (no more than 5V3A) to charge it.

 **Micro SD Card**

 Your Raspberry Pi needs an Micro SD card to store all its files and the Raspberry Pi OS.
-You will need a micro SD card with a capacity of at least 8 GB.
+You will need a micro SD card with a capacity of at least 16 GB.

 ..
 Optional Components
 .. -------------------------